• Deutsch

 Finally, the data collected from the real-world laboratories will be analyzed and the central research questions examined:

-To what extent can the new mobility services achieve a shift from private transport to eco-mobility?
+To what extent can the new mobility services achieve a modal shift from private transport to eco-mobility?
 And who in particular can benefit from mobility budgets and budgets?

-Who does it?
+Who is behind it?

-A motivated consortium of experienced partners from science, business and society work together in an interdisciplinary and transdisciplinary manner on the pressing issues of our time.
+A motivated consortium of experienced partners from science, business, the public sector and society is working together in an interdisciplinary and transdisciplinary manner on the pressing issues of our time.

 Prof. Dr. Allister Loder